zijie-cai/Gesture-Control-Apple-TV/README.md

 **Note:** To run the code successfully, you **must** complete the installation and setup steps.

 ## 🏃‍♂️ How to Run
-Simply open the `GestureControlAppleTV.ipynb` Jupyter Notebook and follow the instructions there.
+Simply clone or download the repository and open the `GestureControlAppleTV.ipynb` Jupyter Notebook and follow the instructions from there.

 ## 🌟 Features
 - Power On/Off